-The application process takes place in the spring for matriculation in September of the same year.
+The application process takes place year-round for matriculation in September.
 Applicants will be notified via email that their application packet was received and if it was completed as required.
 Completed applications must be sent to the Surgical Technology Program: cst.training@hitchcock.org

-- 1. Application package: - Current resume or Curriculum Vitae
+1. Application package:

+- Current resume or Curriculum Vitae - Statement of Interest, minimum of 500 words

-- Statement of Interest, minimum of 500 words - Two Letters of reference (at least one must be professional, current or previous manager is strongly encouraged) - Official High School and College transcripts - 2.
-Participation in aptitude assessment & structured interview process
+- Two Letters of reference (at least one must be professional, current or previous manager is strongly encouraged) - Official High School and College transcripts

+2. Participation in aptitude assessment & structured interview process